Restriction for general linear groups: the local non-tempered Gan-Gross-Prasad conjecture (non-Archimedean case): Introduction

 \section{Introduction}

 In 1990s', Gross-Prasad \cite{GP93} formulated conjectures which determine when an irreducible generic representation of $\mathrm{SO}_{n-1}(F)$ appears in a quotient of an irreducible generic representation of $\mathrm{SO}_n(F)$, where $F$ is a local field.
 The conjectural answer is in terms of symplectic root numbers, providing deep connections with number theory.
 About ten years ago, Gan-Gross-Prasad \cite{GGP12} generalized the conjectures to other classical groups.
 For $p$-adic groups, the local generic conjectures in orthogonal, unitary and symplectic-metaplectic cases have been respectively settled by Waldspurger \cite{Wa12}, M{\oe}glin-Waldspurger \cite{MW12}, and by Beuzart-Plessis \cite{BP14}, Gan-Ichino \cite{GI16}, and by Atobe \cite{At18}; and for real groups, the unitary cases for tempered representations and independently for discrete series are settled by Beuzart-Plessis \cite{BP15} and H. He \cite{He17} respectively.
+We remark that the generic case for general linear groups has been known long from the work of Jacquet--Piateski-Shapiro--Shalika \cite{JPSS83}.

 Recently, Gan-Gross-Prasad \cite{GGP19} formulated new conjectures for certain nontempered representations arising from a local component of an automrophic representation.
 The main goal of this paper is to prove one of those conjectures for general linear groups over a non-Archimedean local field and study related generalizations.